-- 1. When new courses, degrees, certificates or programs are created, faculty will develop and submit appropriate Student Learning Outcomes (SLOs) to the Outcomes Committee (OC) for consideration and recommendation. - 2.
-Assessment data and "use of results" information should be shared at a department meeting or SLO-focused meetings to foster dialog.
-Since this information does not disclose faculty or student information and is not used for faculty evaluations, departments are encouraged to ask challenging questions that seek to promote academic excellence and student success. - 3.
-For General Education Outcomes (GEOs), the Outcomes Committee will support faculty with the existing GEOs that have been created, as well as provide options that encourage cross-departmental activities, such as critical thinking and information competency. - 4.
-Departments should assess every course, including general education courses, at least once over a three-year cycle.
-Departments with a program should assess their program-level outcomes at least once over a three-year cycle.
+- 1. When new courses, degrees, certificates or programs are created, faculty will develop and submit appropriate Student Learning Outcomes (SLOs) with their curriculum. - 2.
+Following an assessment, assessment data and "use of results" information should be shared at a department meeting or SLO-focused meetings to foster dialog. - 3.
+For General Education Outcomes (GEOs), having fulfilled the requirements of the 2009-12 GEO plan, the College hosted a GE-Reimagined event in Fall 2013, where participants suggested a return towards a competency approach, similar to our initial zones.
+Departments are to align their assessments with the Institutional Competencies.
+Student support areas, including Student Services and the academic support areas, should also align their assessments with the institutional competencies where possible and feasible. - 4.
+Departments should assess every course, at least once every 4 years.
+Departments with a program should assess their program-level outcomes at least once every 4 years.
 If the outcomes have not been assessed within that time, they will be assessed during the current or next semester offered. - 5.
-The Outcomes Committee will conduct qualitative evaluations in alignment with the Educational Design Committee's (EDC) four-year qualitative review process.
-When EDC samples courses for four-year review, they will forward that list of courses to the Outcomes Committee to review the outcomes work and to make recommendations relating to the outcomes quality.
-As such, it is recommended that Departments create their three-year cycle in alignment with the EDC's four-year curricular review cycle. - 6.
-The Outcomes Coordinator will work with the Academic Senate to encourage faculty to publish Measurable Objectives (MOs) and SLOs on course syllabi or provide a link that directs students to this information (slos.mtsac.edu).
+The Outcomes Committee will continue to conduct qualitative evaluations in alignment with the Educational Design Committee's (EDC) four-year qualitative review process.
+As such, it is recommended that Departments create their assessment cycles in alignment with the EDC's four-year curricular review cycle. - 6.
+Faculty are to publish their_SLOs on course syllabi or provide a link that directs students to this information (slo.mtsac.edu). - 7.
+Student Services and the academic support areas should continue to assess learning support outcomes, which may be done through Student Learning Outcomes (SLOs), Administrative Unit Outcomes (AUOs), and Strategic Actions (SAs), as the situation dictates.
+These areas should also create an assessment rotation plan to ensure that all units are assessed in an ongoing and systematic fashion, including aligning learning support outcomes with Institutional Competencies where possible and feasible.